brianhill/brianhill.github.io/index.md

 ### Current

 * [Scientific Data Analysis, Data Science, and Machine Learning in Python](./scientific-data-analysis) (May-June 2025 Independent Study with Hexi Jin)
-    * See also [Deep Learning notes](./deep-learning) for continued study using Chollet &amp; Watson after the end of the May-June term)
+    * See also my [Deep Learning](./deep-learning) notes for ideas for continued study using Chollet &amp; Watson after the end of the May-June term

 ### Past